geoffkats/AgriAssist-A-Farmer-First-Digital-Platform/README.md

 | Buyer  | `buyer.user@agriassist.app` | `buyerpass`  |
 | Admin  | `admin@agriassist.app`    | `adminpass`  |

+## ⚖️ Usage, Attribution, and Copyright

+This frontend template is provided for demonstration and educational purposes.
+While you are free to learn from and adapt the code, the following rules strictly apply:

+### Attribution
+If you use this template, or any significant portion of its code or design, as the foundation for your own project (commercial or non-commercial), you **must** provide clear and visible attribution to the original developer.
+The required attribution is:

+**"Frontend developed by Kato Geoffrey, Synthilogic Enterprise."**

+This notice must be placed in the footer of your application or on an "About" page that is easily accessible to users.

+### Copyright Policy
+© 2024, Synthilogic Enterprise.
+All rights reserved.

+The code, design, and assets included in this template are the intellectual property of Synthilogic Enterprise.
+Unauthorized copying, redistribution, or use of this template without proper attribution is strictly prohibited.
+For inquiries about licensing or commercial use beyond the scope of the attribution rule, please contact Synthilogic Enterprise directly.

 ## 🛠️ Tech Stack

 - **Framework:** Next.js (App Router)